fayedraza/Big-O/README.md

  }
  ```

    Sometimes there can be more than one input that affects the runtime so the runtime can be like O(a + log b).
 In this case, a is the length of one array while b is the length of the other array.
 Both for loops do not affect each other so the      runtime is O(a+b).
-Another example is finding the sum of a 2D array where one input is the number of rows and the other input is the length of each row (assuming that a and b are not the same value).
+Another example is finding the sum of a 2D array where one input is the number of rows and the other input is the length of each row (assuming that a and b does not have the same value).
 In this case, the Big O is O(ab).

 2.